 Loni Kemper Moore is a sports cheering, Diet-Pepsi sipping, Rocky Mountain adventure-seeking kind of girl.
 She’s passionate for God and wants to share His beautiful love through life’s ugliness with remarkable women around the globe.
 Her writing came alive in 2010 after she broke her ankle.
-The crazy time of being laid up forced her to flip through decades of diaries which inspired the story that became Hope Travels Through and reminded her of family stories which became The Silver Receiver.
-When she’s not writing, she’s an entertainer, technical support analyst; mom of a college student named Adam; traveler with Robert, her dear “Hugsband,” stepmom to 2015 University of Evansville alumna Becca and her husband, Anthony; and grandmother of Naomie.
+The crazy time of being laid up forced her to flip through decades of diaries which inspired the story that became Hope Travels Through and reminded her of family stories which became Hope Lights a Flame, a Sterling Silver Receiver story.
+When she’s not writing, she’s an entertainer, technical support analyst; mom of a college student named Adam; traveler with Robert, her dear “Hugsband,” stepmom to 2015 Becca and her husband, Anthony; and grandmother of Naomie.
 With her experiences of learning to trust God through tragedy, being employed by travel agencies and Delta Air Lines, and attending University of Evansville graduate school, this history nerd enjoys to learn and hopes you'll enjoy the results.

 Hope Travels Through

 TeJae Smythe gave up on God and her hometown of Evansville, Indiana, ten years ago, but a deep personal loss requires her to return to both.
 Her life as a stewardess is going to be perfect.
 She has a plan.
 If only life would stick to it.

 In Hope Travels Through, TeJae finds the biggest challenge comes from the conflict within herself.
 Will she hold it all together?
 Or will she fall apart and embrace the beauty in the midst of disaster?

 Based on actual events of December 13, 1977, a date most people don’t remember, but one many living in the Ohio River Valley will never forget, the crash of the University of Evansville men’s basketball team plane.”